-The Company's maximum and actual leverage levels at 31 December 2021 are shown below:
+The Company's maximum and actual leverage levels authorised by the Financial Conduct Authority ("FCA") at 31 December 2022 are shown below:

 Gross method Commitment method

 Maximum limit 200% 200%

-Actual 103% 104%
+Actual 98% 102%

 For the purposes of the AIFM Disclosure, leverage is any method which increases the Company's exposure, including the borrowing of cash and the use of derivatives.
 It is expressed as a percentage of the Company's exposure to its net asset value and is calculated on both a gross and commitment method.